-Estate tax provisions aren’t the only change in the law that could affect planning for wealth transfer.
+Estate tax provisions aren’t the only changes in the law that could affect planning for wealth transfer.

-“There has been a estate planning shift,” Gregory says.
+“I believe that there has been an estate planning shift,” Gregory says.
 “Instead of a focus on reducing potential estate taxes, the focus is on building flexible documents with an eye toward income tax planning.
 This may be more impactful for estates under the exemption amount.
 For example, it may make more sense for assets to be includable in the surviving spouse’s estate to take advantage of the step up in basis at their passing.”

-Gregory says, “The bottom line is that the new tax law has opened up some interesting tax planning opportunities for our clients as well as some potential pitfalls.
-It is critical that you work with your advisors to understand their effects on your family’s unique circumstances.”
+Gregory says, “The bottom line is that the new tax laws have opened up some interesting tax-planning opportunities for our clients as well as some potential pitfalls.
+It is critical that you work with your advisors to understand the effects on your family’s unique circumstances.”